TN 38 (09-22)

 Questions 20 through 22

-Question 20.A - Enter monthly employment information for the overpaid person.
+Question 20.A - Enter monthly employment information for the overpaid individual.

-Question 20.B - Enter monthly employment information for the overpaid person’s spouse.
+Question 20.B - Enter monthly employment information for the overpaid individual’s spouse.

-Question 20.C - Enter the total monthly employment information for the overpaid person’s dependents.
+Question 20.C - Enter the total monthly employment information for any other household family member.

-Question 21 - Enter the support or contributions from any person, agency, or organization that the overpaid person and family members receive.
+Question 21 - Enter the support or contributions from any individual, agency, or organization that the overpaid individual and household family members receive.

-Question 22 – Enter unearned monthly income for the overpaid person and family members.
+Question 22 – Enter unearned monthly income for the overpaid individual and household family members.

 9. Section 9 - Monthly household expenses